gvr/cen.alpha.random/README.md

 # cen.alpha.random
-Some random number generators for Scala
+Some random number generators and tools for Scala
+Work in progress ...